Listening Topic Insights

 To view the insights that your Topic query pulls in, click the name of the Topic from the Listening screen in Sprout.
 You can also see a list of your active Topics in the Left Bar on the screen.

 The first time you go to review insights for a Topic, it can feel like there’s a lot to look at.
 To make the data more manageable and meaningful, start by selecting the date range you want to view insights for.
-You need to select a date range every time you access the Topic Insights.
+You can select a custom date range for comparison by clicking on your desired dates.

 If you want more details, click and then click About these Insights to get a glossary with definitions, tips and tricks about your insights.

-On the Right Bar, use filters to further customize your insights.
-When you select filters from the Right Bar, the message data you see throughout the Topic Insights (Performance, Conversation, Demographics, Messages and Themes) gets updated based on the filters you select.
+Use filter groups from the filter menu to further customize your insights.
+When you select filters, the message data you see throughout the Topic Insights (Performance, Conversation, Messages and Themes) gets updated based on the filters you select.

-In the Network dropdown, you can select which network you want to view insights from.
-If no network is selected, you see insights from all networks in the main screen.
-Select a particular network to only see those insights.
+In the Profiles group, you can select which network and competitors you want to view insights from.
+If no network or competitors are selected, you see insights from all networks and competitors in the main screen.
+Select a particular network and/or competitor to only see those insights.

-Use Message Search Filters to include or exclude keywords in the message insights.
+Use Keyword filters to include or exclude keywords in the message insights.
 For instance, if you have a Brand Health Topic for your coffee company, but only want to review insights for messages that contain your brand name, enter your brand name in this box.

-Apply Advanced Filters to narrow your insights even more by focusing on Content Type, Message Type, Sentiment, Gender, Age Range, Technology or Mobile.
+Apply Advanced filter groups to narrow your insights even more by focusing on Content Type, Message Type, Sentiment, Technology or Mobile.
 Additionally, as you navigate through your Topic Insights, you can select data in the four sections that automatically apply filters to the insights.

 If you used Themes on your Topic, you can also filter by those Themes.
 Select All Themes or drill into messages related to one particular Theme.
 To learn more about applying Themes to your Topics, review the Listening Topic Themes article.